Cissoko420/ore-cli-scripts/README.md

 ## SetUp
   1) Add id.json (Miner privatekey) files to ids/ folder or just run generateWallets.sh
   2) Add wallet privatekey that will receive ORE and fund miners to claimed.json
+  3) Change Variables in the different scripts
-  3) Run the scripts in seperate terminals/instances
+  4) Run the scripts in separate terminals/instances
-  4) Watch the magic happen
+  5) Watch the magic happen

 This scripts presumes that you already have the miners running beforehand, they will not run the miners for you, haven't added a script for that yet